-The collection started in Washington DC in 1975 when neighbor, Adrienne Mars gave me a gift of “Lauren Bearcall” when she heard that my personal treasured teddy passed down from my Mothers side of the family had been destroyed by my Father.
+The Teddy Bear Collection started in Washington DC in the mid-70’s when neighbor, Adrienne Mars gave me a gift of “Lauren Bearcall” when she heard that my personal treasured teddy passed down from my Mothers side of the family had been destroyed by my Father.

 Every bear in our collection is hand made, typically of mohair, and curated carefully by us to add value to the collection of about 3,000 teddies in total.
 We typically look for a local hand made teddy in cities we travel too, so the collection is truly global.

 The Elasoplast antique bear made during WWII and put in a shop window to both advertise the bandages, and soften the terrible blow of the blitz of German bombings in London for small children.

 The most valuable bear is likely the c.1912 Antique teddy from Southhampton (Titanic time), or the Hermann Berlin Wall bear with it’s curved paws to hang on the wall, and a piece of the Berlin Wall in it’s knapsack.